5 Ways to Cut Staffing Costs While Maintaining Patient Care

 1. Limit or Eliminate Overtime

 According to federal law, healthcare workers must be paid time and one-half the regular rate of pay if they exceed 40 hours in a seven-day workweek.
 Some facilities may pay overtime after eight hours in any one day or 80 hours in a 14-day pay period.
 A study that appeared in HealthAffairs, a peer-reviewed journal, concluded that approximately 40 percent of healthcare workers exceed their regular 12-hour shifts.
-Nurses alone average overtime accounting for 7 to 10 percent of total hours worked, according to API Healthcare.
-Moreover, when overtime goes unmanaged and reaches 10 percent of total hours worked, it can cost a 300-bed hospital an estimated $3 million annually.
-By properly managing overtime expenses and reducing overtime from 7.5 to 2.5 percent of total hours worked can save a hospital about $1.2 million.

 For institutions looking to restrict overtime, enact a plan such as the one below.

-1. Log and review employee overtime: Use software and digital timesheets to track staff hours.
+- Log and review employee overtime: Use software and digital timesheets to track staff hours.
 Some programs can notify management when someone will go over their allotted hours.

-2. Cap hours: Create an overtime policy and convey new restrictions to employees.
+- Cap hours: Create an overtime policy and convey new restrictions to employees.

-3. Create an overtime rotation: There may be days when an extra hand is needed, so overtime can be a solution.
+- Create an overtime rotation: There may be days when an extra hand is needed, so overtime can be a solution.
 Placing staff on rotation allows everyone to take advantage of the extra pay without experiencing burnout.

-2. Increase Competent Hires and Reduce Turnover Rate
+2. Increase Retention and Reduce Turnover Rate

 Retaining a quality staff starts with the hiring process, which should include identifying the qualities of the desired candidates, developing a recruitment plan, implementing interview best practices, and using behavioral assessments.

 Once the interview process is complete and you’ve hired the appropriate people, you must take the necessary steps to maintain them.
 According to a 2018 study examining burnout in the US among healthcare professionals, 51 percent of physicians experienced burnout, while medical residents reported an overall rate between 69 and 78 percent.
 For nurses, the rate of burnout is 15.6 percent overall, and 20 percent for emergency room nurses, according to the PRC National Nursing Engagement Report.
-A U.S. Department of Health and Human Services Agency for Healthcare Research and Quality project concluded fatigue is caused by time pressures, low control over workplace, a chaotic environment, a poor organizational culture, lack of family-work balance, and increased administrative tasks.
+A U.S. Department of Health and Human Services Agency for Healthcare Research and Quality project concluded fatigue is caused by time pressures, low control over the workplace, a chaotic environment, a poor organizational culture, lack of family-work balance, and increased administrative tasks.

 There are ways to help your staff cope with work-related pressures.
 For instance, creating a collaborative and educational environment where professionals feel engaged and supported is key to a higher retention rate.
 This can be achieved by constantly reminding employees of expectations; encouraging staff to speak with management about challenges, changes, or problems; providing training opportunities; implementing flexible schedules; and supporting career development.
 Additionally, group exercises can also prove beneficial.
 Eduardo Salas, chair and professor of psychology at Rice University, co-authored a study that found team training simultaneously decreases turnover and contributes to a reduction in patient mortality and medical errors by 15 and 19 percent, respectively.

-3. Streamline Employee Workflow
+3. Streamline Employee Workflows

 Simplifying employee workflows enables nurses, physicians, technicians, and other medical staff to spend less time completing administrative tasks and more time with patients.
 Healthcare organizations must focus on improving management, pairing employees to the job that best meets their skill set, and investing in technologies to increase efficiencies.